Dental Office Continuing Care Set-Up

 Continuing Care Settings for X-rays

-Consider as well the individual x-rays, panoramic x-rays, and full series.
+Consider the individual x-rays, panoramic x-rays, and full series as well.
 And don’t forget those bite wing x-rays that are most often done during a hygiene visit.
 All of these different types of x-rays serve their purpose and are frequently performed in the dental practice.
-So you want to look at each codes and frequencies for these as well.
+So, you want to look at each code and frequencies for these as well.
 Then create your continuing care codes and how you want to identify the frequency for each setting.

 A panoramic x-ray continuing care setting may be required for an orthodontic patient.
 And the panoramic x-ray frequency may also be set for a denture patient.
 Both frequencies would be very different.
 And you get to set the frequency and assign it the code you want it to have.
 A root canal treated tooth may need an individual x-ray taken once a year.
 We can set that up too!
 This way, the clinical team will be able to quickly identify when any procedure is overdue for a patient!